A DISTINGUISHING ACHIEVEMENT

 Williams Honors Scholar

 As a student in the Williams Honors College, your program of study will include unique opportunities that will provide you with a distinguished recognition of your achievements.
 Students completing the requirements to become a Williams Honors Scholar shall have this noted on their transcripts and diplomas, and they shall be appropriately recognized as Williams Honors Scholars at the graduation ceremony.

 To graduate as a Williams Honors Scholar, you must

-1. Earn the credit hours required for the baccalaureate degree with a cumulative gpa of at least 3.40.
-Your progress toward your objective may be accelerated by:
+- satisfy the requirements of your baccalaureate degree with a commencement GPA of at least 3.40.
+Your progress may be accelerated by:

-5. Although each Honors student will be encouraged to become proficient in a language other than English, the foreign language is mandatory only if required of all students in the student's major department or division.
+Although each Honors student will be encouraged to become proficient in a language other than English, the foreign language is mandatory only if required of all students in the student's major department or division.
 In addition, study abroad experience is encouraged but not mandatory to graduate as a Williams Honors Scholar.